baidatong/NeuroSeg/README.md

 ####2.
 Add the NeuroSeg/ folder to your path in MATLAB by e.g.,

  * using the "Set Path" dialog in MATLAB;
- * running the “addpath” function from your command window or startup script;
+ * running the “addpath” function from your command window or startup script.

- * running the script GUI: NeuroSeg.m.
+####3.running the script GUI: NeuroSeg.m.

 ###Usage